MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 3. Check which resources were accessed successfully and [investigate](investigate-a-computer.md).

 **Suggested remediation and steps for prevention**
-1. Reset the password of the source user and enable MFA.
+1. Reset the password of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source computer
     - Find the tool that preformed the attack and remove it.
     - Look for users logged on around the same time as the activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 3. Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://cloudblogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
     - Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain.
 Invalidating all Kerberos tickets in the domain means **all** services will be broken and they will not work again until they are renewed or in some cases, the service is restarted.
 Plan carefully before performing the KRBTGT double reset, because it impacts all computers, servers and users in the environment.
 4. Make sure all domain controllers with operating systems up to Windows Server 2012 R2 are installed with [KB3011780](https://www.microsoft.com/download/details.aspx?id=44978) and all member servers and domain controllers up to 2012 R2 are up-to-date with [KB2496930](https://support.microsoft.com/help/2496930/ms11-013-vulnerabilities-in-kerberos-could-allow-elevation-of-privileg).
 For more information, see [Silver PAC](https://technet.microsoft.com/library/security/ms11-013.aspx) and [Forged PAC](https://technet.microsoft.com/library/security/ms14-068.aspx).